hegde-atri/google-sheets-outlxt-gpt/README.md

 # google-sheets-gpt

-### Overview

-This repo is part of a tutorial on how to use OpenAI Assistants API v2 in Google Sheets.

-Watch the full tutorial here: https://youtu.be/QJDj0UUcoDM?si=j3UNtVISXFZZnHGn

-### Additional Code Needed
+## Additional Code Needed

-Install this code into the Google Apps Script:
+We need to add this to Google Apps Script.

 ```
 function GPT(inputString, cellRange) {